 The Clerk shall ensure that the number of registered voters selected from each county's list for the master jury wheel reflects the same proportion that each county's registered voters comprise of registered voters of all counties in the District.
-For example, if the registered voters in a particular county reflect 5% of all of the state's registered voters, then the Clerk shall ensure that the total number of names selected from that county's list of registered voters is equal to 5% of the total number of names so selected from the lists of all counties in the District.
+For example, if the registered voters in a particular county in the Southern Region Jury Division reflect 5% of all of the registered voters in the counties in that jury division, then the Clerk shall ensure that the total number of names selected from that county's list of registered voters is equal to 5% of the total number of names so selected from the lists of all counties in the Southern Region Jury Division.